vikyd/go-ssh-port-forwarding-example/README.md

 ```

 # Forwarding Usage
-Change variables in `main.go` to fit your environment, then run:
+Change variables in `main.go` to fit your environment, then run on local machine:
 ```sh
 go run main.go
 ```